airpair/ngwat-airpair-post/post.md

 Suddenly, everything went into slow motion, sounds became dim, my breathing became heavy and I manage to yell out: “WTF?!”

-My friends thought something is wrong, they stopped talking and asked “what the happened!?”
+My friends thought something is wrong, they stopped talking and asked “what happened!?”

 I was mumbling - “***My conversation was accepted***” because I was so dazzled by this email, and my wife tried to correct me “*you mean your lecture honey… your lecture...*” and I was like “*yeah.. my conversation...*” (which in Hebrew, is the literal translation of "talk")